awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

 1. In the **Directory details** section, note the **Directory NetBIOS name**\.

-## Enable SSH Connections to All Amazon Linux WorkSpaces in a Directory<a name="enable-ssh-directory-level-access-linux-workspaces"></a>
+## Enable SSH connections to all Amazon Linux WorkSpaces in a directory<a name="enable-ssh-directory-level-access-linux-workspaces"></a>

 To enable SSH connections to all Amazon Linux WorkSpaces in a directory, do the following\.